-Building on the premise of the Toddler and Twos experience, FUMP continues to support children’s development through intentional curriculum and activities.
+Building on the premise of the Toddler and Twos experience, FUMP supports children’s development through intentional curriculum and activities.
 These children are independent, eager to learn, and ready to include friends in play.
 Their classroom must challenge them to explore and create while providing security and comfort.
 Age-appropriate cognitive concepts, such as counting objects, recognizing letters, and handwriting opportunities, are introduced through the learning center materials.
 The collection of learning center materials increases, creating more opportunities for learning, experimentation, and creativity.
-Activities include options for both quiet, individual/small group play and busy, larger group efforts.
+Activities include quiet, individual/small group play options and busy, larger group efforts.

 As children enter the prekindergarten program, they are encouraged to master the skills necessary for entering elementary school.
 Those skills include cognitive growth in literacy and numeracy concepts introduced in learning centers and group time.
 The classroom materials will allow for exploration and discovery while supporting cognitive development.
 Opportunities for creative expression in art, music, and dramatic play will enhance the school program.
-Further, they will be learning about being self-sufficient in the classroom: maintaining their backpack, following directions, conflict resolution with peers, etc. Teachers will be communicating with parents about both developmental progress and kindergarten readiness.
+Further, they will learn about being self-sufficient in the classroom: maintaining their backpack, following directions, conflict resolution with peers, etc. Teachers will be communicating with parents about both developmental progress and kindergarten readiness.

 Want even more information about a play-based program?